 KICC teaches high school-aged youth about philanthropy, leadership and teamwork.
 Youth learn about the needs and assets of the region, then use that knowledge to work together to award grant money to projects that benefit Cowley County youth.
 Several partners are involved in K.I.C.C., including the funder, Legacy Regional Community Foundation, the high school participants, Winfield, Ark City, and Central Burden high schools, and the facilitators, the SCPB and Leadership Southwestern.
 The SC board members meet with K.I.C.C. participants to help them discuss community needs, develop and distribute an RFP, and then finally to determine the recipient of a $500 grant award.
 K.I.C.C. is a unique program in which college students have the opportunity to be philanthropy teachers and mentors to high school students.

-Nonprofit Leadership and Social Impact class SOCS225
+SCPB members and Nonprofit Leadership and Social Impact class SOCS225

 Students will explore the intersection of nonprofits, businesses and the government as they relate to the public good.
 Specifically, this course will provide opportunity to explore nonprofit organizations in relation to organization structures, relationship to the public and private sectors and funding strategies.
 Students will explore the concept of voluntary action for the public good and analyze leadership theories that are well-suited to the nonprofit and public contexts.
 Special topics focused on social change and innovation will be addressed.
 As a part of the course, students will analyze and visit a community nonprofit organization and study needs, assets and stakeholder groups.
 Additionally, students will participate in awarding a grant to a nonprofit organization.